Swift Cash Advance Loans logo

 The platform offers personal loans and short-term loans ranging from $100 to $5,000, with loan terms typically spanning 3 to 12 months depending on the lender and loan type.
 According to their representative examples, APRs can range significantly—from 28% on longer-term personal loans to 199–600% on shorter-term products.
 Funds are typically transferred within 24–48 hours of signing an agreement.
 The company explicitly welcomes borrowers with poor credit and positions itself as accessible to "all credit types."

-Swift Bad Credit Loans differentiates itself through real-time lender matching, multi-lender exposure to increase approval odds, fast processing (two-minute application), and encryption-based security for personal data.
-The company is transparent that it is not itself a lender, broker, or credit decision-maker—it functions solely as a lead distributor.
+Swift Bad Credit Loans differentiates itself through real-time lender matching, multi-lender exposure to increase eligibility fields, fast processing (two-minute application), and encryption-based security for personal data.
+The company is listed that it is not itself a lender, broker, or credit decision-maker—it functions solely as a lead distributor.
 They provide educational FAQs and representative loan examples, though actual terms vary by lender.

 A key caveat is that APR ranges are extremely wide and can exceed 400–600% for short-term loans, reflecting high-cost lending products typical of payday and installment loan markets.
 Borrowers must review individual lender terms carefully before accepting, and the fast funding model is designed for emergency situations rather than optimal financial outcomes.
 Success depends entirely on which lenders in the network will approve a given applicant.